divelab/DIG/dig/xgraph/XGNN/Readme.md

 - Define your own graph rules in "gnn_explain.py".
 In our example, the check_validity function check whether the generated graph is valid.

 - You can customize the roll_out function in "gnn_explain.py".
 For simple tasks on synthetic data, roll_out is not necessary.
+In addition, there are several ways to handle invalid generated graphs in the roll_out.
+In this example, we simply return a negative pre-defined reward.

+- The GNN layer, policy network architectures, and normalize_adj functions can be easily replaced by any suitable functions.

+- Our provided code is based on CPU so you can monitor the explanation generation step by step with IDEs, such as Spyder.